evolvingstuff/vdw2/content/posts/venous-ulcers-healed-4x-faster-with-weekly-50000-iu-vitamin-d-rct.md

 Suspect that had the vitamin D deficiency been previously treated that there would have been fewer leg ulcers.

-Suspect that many of the leg ulcers were those of <a href="/posts/diabetics-who-typically-have-a-low-level-of-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 339">diabetics - who typically have a low level of vitamin D</a>
+Suspect that many of the leg ulcers were those of [diabetics - who typically have a low level of vitamin D](/tags/diabetics-who-typically-have-a-low-level-of-vitamin-d.html)

-## A <a href="/posts/previous-paper-on-same-study-by-the-same-authors" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 3130">previous paper on same study by the same authors</a>  had the following graphic and caption
+## A [previous paper on same study by the same authors](/tags/previous-paper-on-same-study-by-the-same-authors.html)  had the following graphic and caption

 <img src="https://d378j1rmrlek7x.cloudfront.net/attachments/jpeg/ulcers.jpg" alt="image">